rajukatala/rajukatala/README.md

 - 👋 Hi, I’m Rajuram katala
-- 👀 I’m interested in Software Development & Elecetronics VLSI.
+- 👀 I’m interested in Elecetronics VLSI.
 - 🌱 I’m currently pursuing B.TECH in Electronics and Communication Engg. from Indian Institute of information technology Allahabad.
-- 💞️ I’m looking to collaborate on Digital VLSI Systems & Software Development.
+- 💞️ I’m looking to collaborate on Digital VLSI Systems.
 - 📫 How to reach me: https://www.linkedin.com/in/rajuram-katala-152355192

 <!---